 Upon discharged from the hospital, generally the Elderly either returns home or is resettled in an elderly home care facility where all the needs will be provided.

 Choosing an elderly care facility involves many variables including cost; physical health of the elderly; the level of care the facility provides and training of the staff; physical location and cleanliness of the facility; attitude and reliability of the management and staff members.

 Of all the variables mentioned above, the cost will be the determining factor in choosing the elderly care facility to send the elderly.
 The cost of keeping an elderly loved one must be within an affordable range to determine the choice of facility.
 In many advanced countries like America, different types of facilities abound, making choice a lot easier.

 If the financial obligation does not pose any problems, a high-end facility may be chosen.
 But if the elderly and or loved one just make the end meet, the low-end or opting for the Home facility may be the choice.

 If the Elderly returns from the hospital only suffering from the burden of old age, a care facility may not be necessary.
 Then, arrangements may be made to bring in an Aid for chores like cleaning, cooking, etc.

-In many group homes, group activities and sports, good environment, including companionship and food are available.
+In many group homes, group activities and sports, a good environment, including companionship and food are available.
 Many Elderly people enjoy these.
 Loved ones may have the money but not the time.
 These places provide good alternatives.

 Type of Facilities

-The type of the facility will involve the remaining variables – the physical location and the level of cleanliness of the facility; the training and attitude of the staff.
+The type of facility will involve the remaining variables – the physical location and the level of cleanliness of the facility; the training and attitude of the staff.